mandric/pages/README.md

 # Kanso Pages

 Pages is a CouchApp that I used for learning Kanso and CouchDB.
-It might also be useful for building a simple website.

-*Note*: this project relies on the [Kanso Admin](https://github.com/kanso/admin) which has not been ported to Kanso 1.0 yet, as of this writing, effectively making this project broken.
+It might also be useful for building a simple website.  *Note*: this project relies on a fork of the [Kanso Admin](https://github.com/kanso/admin) which may have some bugs in it while it gets ported to Kanso 1.0.

 ## Install